apptentive/apptentive-android/README.md

 ### Support for Amazon Appstore

-If your app is being built for the Amazon Appstore, you will want to make sure users who want to rate you app are taken there instead of to Google Play.
+If your app is being built for the Amazon Appstore, you will want to make sure customers who want to rate you app are taken there instead of to Google Play.
 To do this, simply add the following line in `onCreate()`.

 ```java
 Apptentive.setRatingProvider(new AmazonAppstoreRatingProvider());